Joe Louis: Mechanical Wonder

 No less a wordsmith than Ernest Hemingway was ringside that night and maybe he put it best when he described Louis as “Too good to be true, and absolutely true … the most beautiful fighting machine I have ever seen.”

 But what precisely accounts for the awesome effectiveness of a prime Joe Louis?
-No doubt one of the best answers to that question is to be found in Lee Wylie’s aptly titled video on the longest-reigning champion in heavyweight history.
-Here Wylie reveals the subtle nuances of Joe’s technique, the details of his ring work which made him so deadly.
+No doubt one of the best answers to that question is to be found in Lee Wylie’s aptly titled video on the most dominant champion in heavyweight history.
+Here Wylie reveals the subtle nuances of Joe’s technique, the details which made him so deadly.
 As boxing historian Gilbert Odd put it: “Louis was ice cold in action, rarely wasted a punch, and had an uncanny way of anticipating and avoiding a blow by the merest move of the head.”
-Let Lee Wylie show you exactly what Odd, and Hemingway, had observed, so you can renew your appreciation for the great Joe Louis.
+Let Lee Wylie show you exactly what Odd, and Hemingway, had observed, so you can renew your appreciation for the great Joe Louis, truly a “mechanical wonder.”
 Check it out: